Some Of The Most Common Character Traits

 • Passive

 Agreeableness is a character trait that describes the way you get along with and interact with others in most situations.
-An agreeable person has few, if any, enemies.
-People with these character traits are usually well-respected, admired, and liked by most people.
-If you’re on the agreeable side of this spectrum, your character traits include:
+This trait is an important trait that influences a person’s ability to maintain harmonious relationships.
+An agreeable person tends to have few, if any, enemies.
+People with this character trait are typically well-respected, admired, and liked by most people.
+Their amiable nature is a common personality trait appreciated in various social settings.
+If you’re on the agreeable side of the spectrum, your character traits may include:

 • Altruistic